 Check in at our reception using the self-service monitors.
 We will be available to help if required.
-Alternatively, you can knock on the double doors to Cardiac MRI.
+Alternatively, you can knock on the double doors to Cardiac MRI and take a seat.

-We will greet you, explain the procedure, and go through a safety questionnaire.
+We will greet you, explain the procedure and go through a safety questionnaire.